” I love to create bespoke hand painted acrylic, watercolour, and digital artwork. “

 After spotting some stunning looking illustrations and paintings of my favourite sport, Formula 1, on Facebook, I got in touch with Artist Tom Glover and invited him to talk to The Silver Hedgehog for a chat.
 Introducing Tom Glover – enjoy.

 Hi Tom, welcome to The Silver Hedgehog, I have to say your pictures are amazing,

-Hi Hedgehog thanks for getting in touch.
-I’m glad you like my work 😊.
+Tom – Hi hedgehog thanks for getting in touch.
+I am glad you like my work.

 I spotted you through Facebook, your painting of Senna caught my eye, such a legendary moment in Formula 1, what made you decide to paint that scene?

 After starting The Old Arthouse, a family member wanted a painting of the iconic Senna/Mansell taxi moment at Silverstone in 1991 and so I jumped at the opportunity.
-I’ve actually painted that one three times as others kept asking me.
+I have painted those one three times as others kept asking me.
 I was sensible the final time to get prints made.
 My later works are more stylistic with a painting of young British F1 Driver, Lando Norris and a watercolour portrait of the late Ayrton Senna.

 They do look fantastic, but I see more than F1 pictures on your website, tell us more about your work….